 Wed 12 January - Bobby Thurston sings the 80’s classic ‘Check Out The Groove as I drive home.
 Behind me is a van that is so close to my rear end that we’re almost intimate.
 This van has been hugging my bumper for about 5 minutes now and the driver doesn’t seem to think it’s a problem.
 I indicate to turn left, thinking he’ll ease back.
 Does he?
 Does he butternut squash.
 I slow down, change gear and begin to turn as he sounds his horn, unhappy that he’s now been inconvenienced, and had to touch his brakes.
 A shuffle takes place and appropriately as I stick my middle finger in the air, Martin Gore begins to play ‘In A Manner Of Speaking’.

-Back home, I notice we are out of olive oil, so it’s now time to open the 100_4857can of oil we helped harvest.
+Back home, I notice we are out of olive oil, so it’s now time to open the can of oil we helped harvest.
 (See Olive Picking, Vertical Driving and Remembrance, November 21 2010) I open the can and the smell of sunshine and greenery is released.
 The taste test comes next, and it’s delicious.
 It has a grapey flavour at the start and the freshness of long warm summer days, followed by a peppery hit.
 (It’s too nice to think about Weightwatcher points.)

 Sadly the oil just makes me miss being over in Abruzzo, and working on our house there.